 Fulton County Transpo

-Fulton County Transpo provides transportation to any person living in Fulton County, and also provides out-of-county medical and private-pay transportation.
+Fulton County Transpo provides demand response public transportation. and also provides out-of-county medical and private-pay transportation.

 Hours of operation are Monday through Friday from 6:30 a.m. through 5:00 p.m.
 Transportation arrangements may be made by calling 574-223-4213.

-For more information, please view tips from our Rider's Guide listed below.
-This information is available in alternative format by contacting Laurie Paulik at 574-223-6953 or firstname.lastname@example.org.
+For more information, please view tips from our Rider’s Guide listed below.
+This information is available in alternative format by contacting Georgia Moudy at 574-223-6953 or email@example.com.
 TTY users may call us by dialing 711.

 Who May Ride Transpo?

-Fulton County Transpo provides demand response service to any person who lives in Fulton County and does not discriminate on the basis of age, religion, sexual orientation, disability, race, or gender.
+Fulton County Transpo provides demand response public transportation to anyone.
+And we do not discriminate on the basis of age, religion, sexual orientation, disability, race, or gender.

 What Is Demand Response?

-Demand response service is curb to curb service offered to individuals in Fulton County.
+Demand response service is curb to curb service offered to individuals.
 Our service is a first come, first serve basis and is limited to our available capacity.